codestube/CTF-Write-Ups/07CTF/buhtig/README.md

 [Click here for the Github Profile](https://www.github.com/linus-r8000)
 ![repo-img](media/repo.png)

-From there we can see there is a repositories from them called [`the-final-checkpoint`](https://github.com/linus-r8000/the-final-checkpoint), with a [README.md](https://github.com/linus-r8000/the-final-checkpoint/blob/main/README.md) and a [don't open this.jpeg](https://github.com/linus-r8000/the-final-checkpoint/blob/main/don't%20open%20this.jpeg).
+From there we can see there is a repository from them called [`the-final-checkpoint`](https://github.com/linus-r8000/the-final-checkpoint), with a [README.md](https://github.com/linus-r8000/the-final-checkpoint/blob/main/README.md) and a [don't open this.jpeg](https://github.com/linus-r8000/the-final-checkpoint/blob/main/don't%20open%20this.jpeg).

 However, it just looks like red herring as there doesn't seem like anything special.
 So I divert my attention to other parts of their Github.